About me

 Diagnosis are a cluster of symptoms in a manual.

-Increased understanding of Autism and ADHD is bringing to light greater self-understanding for many people and, whilst I celebrate the stretching of our neuro-dominant culture, I see the challenge that masking and being misunderstood takes upon a person.
+Increased understanding of Autism and ADHD is bringing to light greater self-understanding and, whilst I celebrate the stretching of our neuro-dominant culture, I see the challenge that masking and being misunderstood takes upon a person.
 I welcome neurodiversity and your personal story.
 I think I am neurotypical, but I am not sure.

 Privilege